How to Animate SVGs with CSS

 }

-Right!
-Now that our codes are all set, the animation should be working on our SVG.
+With these codes in place, the animation should now be visible on our SVG.

-If you want to start with the very basics, you can start here with this post: A Look Into: Scalable Vector Graphics (SVG) Animation or follow the rest of the SVG series.
+For beginners, you can start here with this post: A Look Into: Scalable Vector Graphics (SVG) Animation or explore the rest of our SVG series.

 WebsiteFacebookTwitterInstagramPinterestLinkedInGoogle+YoutubeRedditDribbbleBehanceGithubCodePenWhatsappEmail